theBulmad/docker/README.md

 `docker start -ai [containerName]` - starts container with interactive shell

-`docker container exec -it [containerName] [command e.g. bash]` - runs an additional process on top of the existing process, exit kills the additional process
+`docker container exec -it [containerName] [command e.g. bash]` - runs an additional process on top of the existing container, exit kills the additional process

 `docker stop [containerID/imageName]` - stops container that is running on specified name or containerID (on linux if process is running on commandline ctrl+c works)